-The Estates Manager is responsible for overseeing the security system at the Academy.
-The Estates Manager does this with the support of the Security Contractor.
+The Estate Manager is responsible for overseeing the security system at the Academy.
+The Estate Manager does this with the support of Bolder's Security Contractors.

-The Estates Manager is responsible for the visual inspections of the site, and for access control, CCTV, intruder and fire alarm systems.
-The Estates Manager is the primary keyholder at MacFarlane Lane.
-The Estates Manager, Caretakers and Lettings supervisor all key holders at MacFarlane Lane and can respond to an emergency if so required.
+The Estate Manager is responsible for the visual inspections of the site, and for the access control, CCTV, intruder and fire alarm systems.